Thompson Farm (London Britain Township, Pennsylvania)

 Thompson Farm, also known as the Pierson Farm, is a historic home and farm located in London Britain Township, Chester County, Pennsylvania.
-It has five contributing buildings.
-They are a brick farmhouse, a stone and frame bank barn (c.
+It has five contributing buildings: a brick farmhouse, a stone and frame bank barn (c.
 1800), frame outhouse, chicken house, and corn crib.
 The farmhouse was built in 1833, and expanded in 1857.

 It was added to the National Register of Historic Places in 1983.